RielJourno/C-openU-project/README.md

 License: MIT License.

 Directory structure (Modules)
-assembler - main function definition, argv & argc processing, single file processing. first_pass - contains functions for processing a single line in the first pass and a code line in the first pass. second_pass - contains function for processing a single line in second pass and replacing symbol by it's address. code - contains useful function for processing code.
+׳assembler׳ - main function definition, argv & argc processing, single file processing. first_pass - contains functions for processing a single line in the first pass and a code line in the first pass. second_pass - contains function for processing a single line in second pass and replacing symbol by it's address. code - contains useful function for processing code.